Rigging reduced to its elegant essentials.

 What is 'Colligo Dux', and why should you consider it?

 LIGHT & STRONG

 Colligo Dux starts life as SK-75 12-strand synthetic fiber braided rope.
-While SK-75 is renown for it's low-stretch properties, Dux is transformed through a process of steam-heating and stretching the rope until all the 'constructional stretch' - that is' stretch due to the braid of the rope tightening - is virtually removed.
+While SK-75 is renown for it's low-stretch properties, Dux is transformed through a process of steam-heating and stretching the rope until all the 'constructional stretch' - that is stretch due to the braid of the rope tightening - is virtually removed.
 What's left is a rope vastly lighter than wire and with virtually no stretch.
-Diameter for diameter, it's also 2-5x stronger than 1x19 stainless wire.
+Diameter for diameter, it is also 2-5x stronger than 1x19 stainless wire.